Meet 10 Most Innovative Companies Transforming Their Sectors in 2025 - www.lokmattimes.com

 7. Jaishree Ram Mobility and Technologies Pvt.
 Ltd.

-is leading India's clean energy revolution with i battrithe world's first A-grade lithium-ion battery at 1/4th the cost.
-Backed by groundbreaking "Pay-as-Use" innovation, these lightweight, zero-maintenance LiFePO4 batteries are powering e-rickshaws, autos, and homes across the nation.
+is leading India's clean energy revolution with i battri—the world's first A-grade lithium-ion battery at 1/4th the cost.
+Backed by groundbreaking “Pay-as-Use” innovation, these lightweight, zero-maintenance LiFePO4 batteries are powering e-rickshaws, autos, and homes across the nation.
 With 3120+ pre-orders and the transformative BatteryPreneur program, the company is democratizing access to sustainable technology while creating income opportunities for underserved communities.
-From awards to recognition by UP government leaders, Jaishree Ram Mobility is not just building batteriesit's building an inclusive, green future.
+From awards to recognition by UP government leaders, Jaishree Ram Mobility is not just building batteries—it's building an inclusive, green future.
 Har Ghar EV.
 Har Ghar i battri.
-Starts @ Rs5999/-.
+Starts @ ₹5999/-.

 8. NeuroMind TMS psychologist Centre